 The reason why I share this is because my personal evolution has mirrored that of Vilnius.

-In 2009 when I first started teaching at my friend Simon’s annual “BlackSmith Liberty and Entrepreneurship Camp” here in Trakia, a tourist town just outside of Vilnius, I was still socially awkward, succumbing to my introverted tendencies, and in relevance of today’s teaching session, a terrible, boring, monotone speaker.
-(The camp, by the way, was named BlackSmith for the two founders, Simon Black and Matt Smith – Matt is my business partner here at ETR.)
+In 2009, when I first taught at my friend Simon’s annual “BlackSmith Liberty and Entrepreneurship Camp” here in Trakia, a tourist town just outside of Vilnius, I was still socially awkward, succumbing to my introverted tendencies, and in relevance of today’s teaching session, a terrible, boring, monotone speaker.
+(The camp, by the way, was named BlackSmith for the two founders, Simon Black and Matt Smith – Matt is my former business partner here at ETR.)

 But like Vilnius, I decided to grow up.
 Since arriving jet-lagged, discombobulated and shy at the first camp on Aug 5th, 2010, I’ve experienced a dramatic personal transformation.

 Like Vilnius, my greatness is no longer held inside old walls.
 My personality, like the Vilnius city center gleams with bright, shiny new additions.